estroBiologist/CDPATedit/README.md

 Editor for CHORDIOID's beatmap format, `.cdpat`.

+## Downloading

+Head over to [Releases](https://gitlab.com/estroBiologist/CDPATedit/-/releases)!
+Assuming I've remembered to update it regularly, that is.

 ## Compiling from source

 This repo is a Visual Studio 2022 project, and uses [vcpkg](https://vcpkg.io/en/index.html) for its dependencies.